 Meet the Instructors

-Ali Hall (JD) is a member of the Motivational Interviewing Network of Trainers (MINT), and served as Lead Trainer for the MINT's International Training for New Trainers (TNT) in Berlin in 2015.
-Ali works full time as an independent consultant and trainer.
-Ali has designed and facilitated over 900 Motivational Interviewing and MITI coding workshops for health care practitioners, behavioral health clinicians, psychologists, psychiatrists, and criminal/juvenile justice professionals, and provides training for trainers in evidence-based practices.
+Ali Hall, JD, is a member of the Motivational Interviewing Network of Trainers (MINT), and served as Lead Trainer for the MINT's International Training for New Trainers (TNT) in Berlin in 2015.
+Ali works full time as an independent consultant and trainer, and has designed and over 1200 Motivational Interviewing workshops for health care practitioners, behavioral health clinicians, psychologists, psychiatrists, and criminal/juvenile justice professionals, and provides training for trainers in evidence-based practices.
 Ali offers MI coding and skill development coaching, and provides consultation to systems for effective MI implementation.

 Jennifer Frey, PhD, has provided training, coaching, and feedback in Motivational Interviewing (MI) since 1996 and has been a member of the Motivational Interviewing Network of Trainers since 1998.
 She served as a Trainer Support for the 2018 International MINT Training for New Trainers (TNT).
 She has also served on the faculty of Yale University where she was responsible for implementing Motivational Interviewing on psychotherapy research projects and in community based settings.
 Over the past 14 years, she has consulted with a wide variety of governmental and non-governmental organizations on developing proficiency in MI through the use of treatment integrity scales (e.g. MITI 4.2.1).
 She works with practitioners specializing in a wide variety of areas (e.g., medical services, addiction services, mental health services, community based services, home based services, homeless outreach, and intensive case management, adult and juvenile justice, early childhood education, student mentoring).

 - Week 1: The MITI 4.2.1: Nuts and Bolts